charmoniumQ/charmonium.cache/README.rst

 Make is good, but it has a hard time with dependencies that are not files.
 Many dependencies are not well-contained in files.
 For example, you may want recompute some command every time some status command returns a different value.

+To get correct results you would have to incorporate *every* key you depend on into the filename, which can be messy, so most people don't do that. ``memoize`` is easier to use correctly, for example:

 ::

-    # make status=$(status) will not do the right thing.
+    # `make status=$(status)` will not do the right thing.
     make var=1
     make var=2 # usually, nothing recompiles here, contrary to user's intent

-    # memoize --key=$(status) -- command args will do the right thing
+    # `memoize --key=$(status) -- command args` will do the right thing
     memoize --key=1 -- command args
     memoize --key=2 -- command args # key changed, command is recomptued.